polkadot-developers/hackathon-guide/README.md

 # 🌟 Polkadot Hackathon Survival Guide 🌟

-Welcome to the **Polkadot Hackathon Survival Guide**!
+Welcome to the **Polkadot Hackathon Survival Guide** curated by Web3 Foundation, Parity Technologies and the Polkadot Ecosystem DevRel teams!
 Whether you're a **blockchain pro** or just starting with **Polkadot**, this guide has all the essential info, tips, and resources to help you in your journey building on Polkadot. ✨

 From setting up your **development environment** to **presenting your project**, we’ve got you covered.
 The Polkadot ecosystem provides **multiple** development pathways: